kikiisong/SecurityWebApp/docs/srs/srs.md

 - rate the level of severity of an incident so that a more accurate score can be calculated.
 - receive a notification of incidents and its details so that I know more about real-time danger.
 - sign-up and login (provide details) to use social components so that I could explore more about the app.
-- classify different kinds of incidents on map so that I know which neighborhood is related with certain kinds of incidents.

 **Done:**
  - view a map interface so that I am familiar with the environment in the neighborhood.
+ - user able to report a new incident.
+ - marker pops up on the map when an icident is reported.
+ - user able to view previously reported incidents.

 **Nice to have:**